zzguang/openyurt/docs/proposals/20220930-unifying-cloud-edge-comms.md

 Conclusion:
 - By evaluating all the alternatives above, and after discussing with the community members, we achieved an initial agreement:
-	- In the short run, solution 4 is a tradeoff shallow fusion solution in order to keep the core logic of Raven and YurtTunnel unchanged, which is acceptable at current stage.
+	- In the short run, solution 4 is a tradeoff transition solution in order to keep the core logic of current Raven and YurtTunnel unchanged.
-	- In the long run, solution 5 is the best solution to provide a deeply unified and consistent solution to users although it needs much more effort.
+	- In the long run, solution 5 is the best solution to provide a deeply unified and consistent solution to users although it needs more effort.

-My Preference:
-- I think we can implement solution 4 as a transitional solution firstly at current stage，because solution 5 can be treated as a restructure task for OpenYurt data plane, it needs more time to design/implement/test/bug fix to ensure the stability and performance.
-The design needs to take most of the cloud edge coordination network requirements into account, including service mesh, cloud edge bi-direction communication and etc. Also we need to make some enhancements for the network stability and performance.
-  We can discuss it in the community meeting and nail down the final solution for current stage.
+	- To save time, we can start to dive into solution 5 directly, which alternative to select will be nailed down after futher discussion.

 ### User Stories